YINI-lang/YINI-spec/YINI-Specification.md

 >myPath = '/Users/kim-lee'

 #### Raw String Prefix
-Any string enclosed in quotes (single `'` or double `"` ) can be prefixed with either `R` or `r` explicitly to denote it as a Raw-String, but Prefixing raw strings is not required as strings are Raw as standard.
+Any string enclosed in quotes (single `'` or double `"` ) can be prefixed with either `R` or `r` explicitly to denote it as a Raw-String, but Prefixing Raw strings is not required as strings are Raw as standard.

 ### 6.2.
 Hyper Strings (H-Strings)
 There is also another kind of strings, ("Hyper") string literals, called H-Strings for short.
 These strings are prefixed with either `H` or `h`.